 Few guidebooks list this classic New York pizzeria, but the jam-packed room and pleasantly smoky scent foreshadow a satisfying meal.
 There's a full menu of Italian classics, but don't be fooled: pizza is the main event.
-The thin-crust beauties are cooked in a coal oven, and emerge sizzling with simple toppings like pepperoni, sausage, and eggplant.
-Monday to Thursday you can call ahead to reserve a table; weekends, be prepared to wait and salivate.
+The thin-crust beauties are cooked in a coal-fired oven, and emerge sizzling with simple toppings like pepperoni, sausage, and eggplant.
+Monday through Thursday, you can call ahead to reserve a table; weekends, be prepared to wait and salivate.
 If you like the whimsical paintings that plaster the walls, ask the waiter the price: they're for sale.

 106 W. Houston St., near Thompson St., New York, New York, 10012-2529, USA